mangushev/mfgan/README.md

 # mfgan
 Implementation of MFGAN: Sequential Recommendation with Self-Attentive Multi-Adversarial Network

 This is a work in progress.
-It trains.
-I have not validatd all of this and have not built evaluation yet.
+See TO-DO/Notes section.

 article: https://arxiv.org/abs/2005.10602